 Those long scenes where you’re just on Tantoo, we broke a lot of cinematic rules.
 We have a lot of jump cuts: she’s looking into the camera; we break off into underwater scenery.
 It was about working with another great talent, being open to cutting things, but also taking the chance of holding a scene longer than most people would, and also letting the editor find that pacing, too.

-7R: The film’s pacing really gives you a sense of the rhythm of her life on the reserve and walking the land.
+7R: The pacing in Falls Around Her really gives you a sense of the rhythm of her life on the reserve and walking the land.
 I felt this real sense of calm.

 It has to do with spring, too.
 You’ve had a long winter, and then all of a sudden, you start building up and things start to change.
 So she’s still, and she’s had a winter, and then she is starting to find an imbalance within, if she thinks about the haunting or somebody’s after her.